zigbee-alliance/distributed-compliance-ledger/docs/upgrading-ubuntu-on-running-nodes.md

 > **Provider scope:** The release-upgrade procedure itself (steps 3–6) is provider-agnostic.
 The provider-specific actions are **snapshot** (step 1), **SSH connection** (step 2), and **opening port 1022** (step 4.4).
 Expand the section for your cloud provider in each step.

+> **Multi-node order (Sentry Node + Validator Node):** Upgrade **sentries first (one at a time), then the validator last**.
+>
+> Why it's safe: this repo's ansible deploys the validator with `pex: false` and `persistent_peers` set only to its private sentries (see `deployment/ansible/roles/configure/vars/validator.yml` and `tasks/validator.yml`).
+Taking one sentry down leaves the validator connected through the others, so signing continues.
+>
+> Single-sentry operators: the upgrade still works.
+While the sentry is down, the validator will stop producing blocks, but DCL has no downtime slashing (see `x/validator/abci.go` — `HandleValidatorSignature` is intentionally not called), so the validator is not jailed.
+Once the sentry returns, the validator reconnects via its existing `persistent_peers` and catches up via blocksync.
+Before starting, check two things:
+> - **Voting power**: your validator going offline must not push the currently-online voting power below the 2/3 BFT threshold, or the chain will halt for the upgrade window.
+> - **Sentry IP stability (EC2)**: use an Elastic IP on the sentry so its address survives the reboots — otherwise the validator's `persistent_peers` entry points at a dead address until you update it.

 1.  **Take a Snapshot**: Before proceeding, take a snapshot of your running instance so you can roll back if anything goes wrong.

     <details>